kimjoar/writings/alpha/mastering-backbone-views.md

 Mastering Backbone.js views
 ===========================

-I have already [written about]() how I look at views in JavaScript.
+I have already [written about][responsible] how I look at views in JavaScript.
 In this blog post I will elaborate further on what views are and the how they work, both conceptually and through code, with a primary focus on how I use them when building Backbone.js applications.

 The Backbone.js documentation states that "Backbone views are almost more convention than they are code" — they are basically just simple